What is the Drug Assistance for Cancer Patients Program?

 How do I apply for the Drug Assistance for Cancer Patients Program?

-Complete an Assistance for Cancer Patients Program – Registration Form and mail or fax it, with a copy of the most recent Income Tax Notice of Assessment or Reassessment from Canada Revenue Agency for the person applying, their parent(s) or guardian(s), spouse or common-law partner, to:
+Complete an Assistance for Cancer Patients Program – Registration Form (PDF) and mail or fax it, with a copy of the most recent Income Tax Notice of Assessment or Reassessment from Canada Revenue Agency for the person applying, their parent(s) or guardian(s), spouse or common-law partner, to: